 On this trip, you won't just visit South Korea, you will be fully immersed in Korean culture.
 You’ll get to experience the absolute best of the country: historic palaces, traditional villages, relaxing and indulgent saunas, and more.

 This guided trip is all-inclusive and there are no supplementary fees whatsoever.

-I'm inviting you to join me on this once-in-a-lifetime small group culinary trip .
-This trip along with all my other trips are a culinary dream itinerary that I personally curated with my preferred partners to make sure it is the perfect experience for all parties involved.
+We are inviting you to join us on this expertly curated small group culinary trip.
+This adventure along with all my other trips are a culinary dream itinerary that we personally curated with my preferred partners to make sure it is the perfect experience for all parties involved.

 Please understand that the concept of these adventures is similar to traveling with friends.
 Like-minded individuals who not only love to eat, drink, make, and have immersive experiences, they want to connect with our "cousins" on the other side of the planet.
 If you love eating, drinking, adventure, laughs, and great company... this adventure is like no other.

 Cheema's Travel is a travel agency, not a large group tour operator so no umbrellas or flags to locate our local guide.